tubmulur/dayradio-mini-javascript-web-player/README.md

 + Resume playing after network error
 + Track statistics
 + Track raiting
-+ Can be used for playing dayradio.ru stream or others standalone on your own site.
++ Can be used for playing dayradio.ru stream or others standalone radio stations such as https://radiomaker.org/radiolistning on your own site.
 + easy to use

 # License